Careers for philosophers

 In a competitive field, a postgraduate degree will often give you the edge.
 Many of our graduates go on to further study, either in Sheffield or in other departments in the UK and abroad.
 The most common next step in postgraduate work is to take an MA and our department offers an MA in Philosophy (allowing you to specialise in any of a wide range of areas of the subject), and interdisciplinary MAs in Political Theory and Cognitive Studies.
 Sheffield has a very strong, yet friendly, graduate school, with one of the best programmes in the country; students often go straight on to a PhD from the MA.
-Staff can also advise on other Philosophy departments, for those thinking of leaving Sheffield after your first degree.
+Staff can also advise on other Philosophy departments, for those thinking of leaving Sheffield after their first degree.

 Postgraduate student, Patrick Connolly, did his BA in Philosophy at Sheffield and chose to stay on to study for his MA in Philosophy.

 - The Unexpected Way Philosophy Majors are Changing the World of Business

 - Philosophy is a Great Major

 - Doing Things with Philosophy: Beyond Academia: A blog featuring profiles of people with philosophy degrees at work outside academia.

 Explore.
 Challenge.
 Influence.
 Find the right course for you.